ArtSource logo

 • Portland State University, School of Fine & Performing Arts - Information about the school.

-• Rice University Department of Art & Art History - Information about the school.
+• Rice University Department of Art and Art History - Information about the various departments.

 • The Ruskin School of Drawing and Fine Art Oxford site for the fine art department at the Univ. of Oxford containing information on staff, students and research associates.